 It doesn’t seem like it’ll last as long as the HiBAR, but that could be because I’m using it for everything – hair, body, shaving my legs, even washing my face.

 Overall, I’m impressed with this multi-purpose bar.
-I’m going to keep ordering it at the very least to use for travel – since I can replace multiple liquid products with one bar.
+I’m going to keep ordering it, especially to use for travel – since I can replace multiple liquid products with one bar.
 It’s also great for when you’re in a hurry – one product for your entire shower.

 Ultimate Body Bar Scents: